He was previously the representative for Arizona’s 7th congressional district as a Democrat from 2003 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Grijalva is shown as a purple triangle. (analysis methodology)
+Grijalva is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Raúl Grijalva sits on the following committees: